-As the country hunkers down in the face of the COVID-19 pandemic, I'm getting tons of questions about voting member meetings and board meetings and how to hold them virtually.
+As the country hunkers down in the face of the COVID-19 pandemic, I'm getting tons of questions about voting member meetings and board meetings and how to hold a virtual board meeting.
 Here are my best tips and Zoom settings cheat sheet…

-Voting member orgs are asking these questions a lot right now…
+Voting member organizations are asking these questions a lot right now…

 - Do we still need to meet?

 - How can we get a quorum?

 - Is it legal to meet remotely?

 - How do we conduct a virtual member meeting?